 If you’ve been going to a chronic kidney disease clinic, you might keep going to this clinic and see your nephrology team.
+In this case, the kidney clinic will help coordinate your care together with your family doctor.
 Some people with kidney disease don’t go to a kidney clinic, instead their kidney care is managed by a family doctor or nurse practitioner (NP).

 Your healthcare team may include dietitians, social workers, pharmacists, spiritual health practitioners, nurses, NPs, and doctors.
 They’ll respect your values, choices, and independence.